Salyut 3: Background

-The space stations funded and developed by the military, known as Almaz stations, were roughly similar in size and shape to the civilian DOS stations.
-But the details of their design, which is attributed to Vladimir Chelomey, are considered to be significantly different from the DOS stations.
-The first Almaz station was Salyut 2, which launched in April 1973, but failed only days after reaching orbit, and hence it was never crewed.
+The military space stations, known as Almaz stations or Orbital Piloted Stations (OPS), were similar in size and shape to the civilian DOS stations.
+However, their designs, attributed to Vladimir Chelomey, were significantly different.
+To conceal their military purpose, these stations were also publicly designated as Salyut stations.
+The first Almaz station, Salyut 2, launched in April 1973 but failed within days of reaching orbit and was never crewed.